Own-Data-Privateer/hoardy-web/tool/README.md

 ## ... and you are done

-If you are not interested in searching, organizing, and/or manipulating your archives in various ways, then, at the moment, that's everything `hoardy-web` can do for you.
+If you are not interested in searching, organizing, and/or manipulating your archives in various ways, then, at the moment, that's everything the `hoardy-web` tool can do for you.
 See the [TODO list](../CHANGELOG.md#todo) for a list of planned features.

 If you are interested, continue reading.